Call now: 252-767-6166

 Don Burleson

-Note: ASMM and dynamic memory management has considerable overhead.
-See my important notes on Oracle dynamic memory management.
+See my important notes on Oracle dynamic memory management problems.

-Oracle heuristic tuning is a well-known scientific approach that has been codified inside the Oracle 10g Automatic Shared Memory Manager (AMM) and Oracle Data Mining tools.
+Oracle heuristic tuning is a well-known scientific approach that has been codified inside the Oracle Automatic Shared Memory Manager (AMM) and Oracle Data Mining tools.
 Heuristic techniques are well-proven and accepted within the scientific community.
 The Heuristic approach is very straightforward.
-We observe our Oracle environment, searching for statistically-valid correlations, and apply these “rules of thumb” to new situations.
+We observe our Oracle environment, searching for statistically-valid correlations, and apply these "rules of thumb" to new situations.

 When Oracle9i first allowed "alter system" commands to morph the SGA, Oracle 10g introduced Automatic Memory Management, a reactive tool to re-size the RAM regions.
 While AMM is fine for smaller systems, there are reports of AMM causing performance problems: